 Place the dry beans in a strainer.
 Rinse them off.

 Place the adzuki beans in a large pot and pour in enough water to cover them well.
 The beans will expand while soaking, so add enough water for the beans to have a couple of inches of expansion room.

 Step 4: Place in Fridge

 Place the pot in the refrigerator.

-Soak the beans at least overnight, if not for 24 hours.
+Soak the beans at least overnight or for 24 hours if possible.
 You can also boil the water immediately for a few minutes and then set the beans aside to soak for one to three hours.
-If you boil the beans for two or three minutes and let them sit overnight, you’ll reduce the amount of sugars that cause gas problems.
+Choosing to boil the beans for two or three minutes prior to soaking overnight helps to reduce the amount of sugars that cause gas and bloating.

 Drain the beans, and refill the pot with clean water.
 Again, use enough to cover the beans well, using three parts water to one part beans.